mhedgpeth/mhedgpeth.github.io/_posts/2017-03-27-why-habitat.md

 The next obvious solution to this problem of how to get your application in production is to package the application and its files with scripts that will deploy it.
 This is what we considered when we evaluated [XL Deploy](https://xebialabs.com/products/xl-deploy/).
 Also, in a windows-only world one could use [Chocolatey](https://chocolatey.org/) for this purpose.

 These tools really shine when deployment of a package is relatively simple and isolated.
-I love and use chocolatey for third party applications, like installing ChefDK or even chrome on a new machine.
+I love and use Chocolatey for third party applications, like installing ChefDK or even chrome on a new machine.
 The package mechanism also allows you to promote a single package through multiple environments, thus ensuring that you have better quality when you go to production.

 The packaged mechanism is almost always a better model than the pure scripted mechanism mentioned above.
 However, we decided not to go with this way to deploy applications because we wanted a more holistic model for how to manage the _entire_ machine that the application needed.